 Best & Worst Years for GMC Terrain 1st Generation (2010-2017)

-The GMC Terrain made its impressive entrance in 2010, marking GMC’s bold step into the mid-size crossover SUV arena.
+The GMC Terrain made its remarkable entrance in 2010, marking GMC’s bold step into the mid-size crossover SUV arena.
 It was a fresh face that promised to blend rugged capability with family-friendly features.
 But did it deliver?
 Let’s find out.

-If you’re eyeing a first-gen Terrain, here’s the scoop: 2016 and 2017 are your prime picks.
+If you’re eyeing a first-gen Terrain, here’s the scoop: 2016 and 2017 are your best picks.
 But steer clear of the 2010-2013 models – they’re more problematic than they’re worth.

 The Best Years: 2016, 2017